 If there is a ‘foreseeability of redundancy’ – for example, you have been told that your job is under consultation – it is likely that your cover will be invalid and you won’t be able to claim.
 Be careful as this may also be the case if you know that some jobs in your company may be lost or even in circumstances where your place of work is known to be in financial trouble.

 If you take voluntary redundancy you will not be able to claim on your MPPI policy.
 However, if you have done so to become a full time carer for a seriously ill loved one you may be able to claim.
 Check the policy wording carefully to be sure.

 If you are found to have deliberately injured yourself you will not be able to claim on your MPPI policy.

 Any issues caused by a normal pregnancy without complications will not be covered.

 If you had to stop working for a condition you had before you took out your policy, you will not be covered.
 All pre-existing medical conditions have to be disclosed when you buy your cover.
 You must also keep your insurer informed if you develop a condition during the life of your policy.

 What are the age and employment restrictions?

 Many MPPI policies cover you if you are you are self-employed.
-However, a claim can only be made if you go out of business through no fault of your own, usually involuntary liquidation.
-If you are a contracted worker, you may have to been employed for a certain amount of time or work a certain number of hours a week to gain cover
+However, a claim can only be made if you go out of business through no fault of your own, for example involuntary liquidation.
+If you are a contracted worker, you may have to have been employed for a certain amount of time or work a certain number of hours a week, to get cover.

 I am on benefits?
 Can I still get cover?

 Claiming income-related benefits will not be a hurdle to buying PPI but if you receive an insurance payout it may affect what you receive from the Government.
-Check the details of your PPI policy carefully if unsure and speak to your support provider.
+Check the details of your PPI policy carefully and speak to your support provider if unsure.